 Trade secret programs should be designed, in the first instance, under the scrutiny of business leaders and other relevant stakeholders.
 This allows decisions on investment in security to align with perceived value of the information and the operations and overall goals of the company and the interests of its various business units or functions.
-In this way, trade secret protection programs will
+In this way, trade secret protection programs will be integrated with strategic

-&lt;sup>1 Because we are speaking to business leaders who evaluate the need for and effectiveness of trade secret programs primarily in business terms, this Commentary employs some business terminology.
+^{1.} Because we are speaking to business leaders who evaluate the need for and effectiveness of trade secret programs primarily in business terms, this Commentary employs some business terminology.
 For example, "return on investment (ROI)" refers to recapturing in the future what is invested today, together with an additional amount representing the risk to capital.
 A trade secret owner may realize a return on its investment not only by using information to increase internal efficiency and by better leveraging advantages commercially, but also or alternatively through licensing the information to third parties or avoiding costly litigation.
-Another example is "key performance indicators" ("KPI"), a be integrated with strategic management.
+Another example is "key performance indicators" ("KPI"), a set of metrics used to track performance of a person, business unit, product, or goal.
+The KPI metrics for a particular program are set up in advance to track performance, often through a "dashboard" or other reporting tool.

+management.
 Of course, such programs must also be informed by legal considerations.

-The law requires that trade secrets be protected with "reasonable measures" to maintain secrecy.
-What is "reasonable" implies an inherently fact-specific analysis, so the case law can provide only general guidelines for companies to consider.
-In general, when establishing policies, controls, and other mitigation measures, the owner should consider the value of the information assets, the risks of loss or contamination, the effectiveness and cost of potential policies, controls and other measures, as well as the practical realities of the business's operations and strategic goals.
+The law requires that trade secrets be protected with "reasonable measures" to maintain secrecy.2 What is "reasonable" implies an inherently fact-specific analysis, so the case law can provide only general guidelines for companies to consider.3 In general, when establishing policies, controls, and other mitigation measures, the owner should consider the value of the information assets, the risks of loss or contamination, the effectiveness and cost of potential policies, controls, and other measures, as well as the practical realities of the business's operations and strategic goals.

 Because the legal framework is contextual, there can be no definitive set of "best practices" in developing a trade secret protection program.
 Rather, each company should choose an approach that fits its unique business circumstances as well as its most valuable information.
-While perfection is not required, thoughtful care and attention to the needs of the specific organizational context is.
-This Commentary seeks to provide companies with an outline of issues to be evaluated, an array of sample measures that can be considered for implementation, and an overall framework for assessing the relevant circumstances and designing and implementing a program sufficient to meet the company's ongoing needs.
+While perfection is not required, thoughtful care and attention to the needs of the specific organizational context are.4 This Commentary seeks to provide